tai-nd/devops-test/devops/docs/devops-approach.md

 Src: [lb.tf](../lb.tf), [certificates.tf](../certificates.tf)

-I didn't have any existing certificate, so I issued my self via ACM & route53, but if we have an existing certificate, the process is similar (import the cert to terraform instead of create it).
+I didn't have any existing certificate, so I issued my self via ACM & Route53, but if we have an existing certificate, the process is similar (import the cert to terraform instead of create it, or just use cert arn).

 Note: when changing port in aws_lb_target_group we need to recreate the target group but AWS will refuse to destroy the old target group cause there is an aws_alb_listener is depend on it.
 But terraform wasn't smart enough to do detect it, so we need to add a lifecycle policy for listener: